- About Homelessness

 Sequestration, the automatic, across-the-board cuts to nearly all defense and non-defense discretionary programs, went into effect on March 1, 2013 when President Obama issued a sequestration order since Congress was unable to strike an alternative deficit reduction deal.

-HUD estimates that as a result of sequestration, 125,000 individuals and families, more than half of whom are elderly or disabled, will lose assistance provided to them through the Housing Choice Voucher programs.
+HUD estimates that as a result of the 2013 sequestration cuts, 125,000 individuals and families, more than half of whom are elderly or disabled, will lose assistance provided to them through the Housing Choice Voucher programs.
 Sequestration will also do substantial harm to homeless assistance programs, as HUD estimates that more than 100,000 homeless and formerly homeless people, the majority of whom are members of families, disabled adults, or veterans, will be removed from housing or shelter programs.

 Communities have already begun to feel the impact of these cuts, which are reducing the provision of safe, decent, and affordable housing and necessary supportive services.
-You can find the anticipated impact of sequestration in each state, as well as weekly reports on the impacts sequestration is having on programs in communities across the country, on the Coalition on Human Needs page.
-You can also find a compilation of stories regarding the local impact of sequestration on Section 8 Housing Choice Vouchers and Public Housing Authorities, which sequestration’s cuts have had the most immediate impact on (since they are not funded through yearly grants), here.
-Cuts to Section 8 Housing Choice Vouchers and Public Housing have resulted and will continue to result in increased strain on the homeless assistance system.
-Now that the FY 2013 NOFA, which includes sequestration’s cuts, has been released, Continuums of Care throughout the country are currently making very tough decisions about which programs will stand at risk of losing funding.
+Now that the FY 2013 NOFA, which includes sequestration’s cuts, has been released, Continuums of Care throughout the country are currently making very tough decisions about which programs will be at risk of losing funding.

 In order to reverse sequestration’s senseless, harmful cuts, it is critical that policymakers are aware of the harmful impacts they are having on communities.
 Both data and personal stories are well worth sharing with Members of Congress to spread awareness of sequestration’s impacts on the most vulnerable members of our communities.
 See these talking points for powerful arguments to make in explaining the harm cuts are having on homelessness and affordable housing programs.